stormyseas13/DLVoiceManager/README.md

 - Cleaned up the project with the use of nuget packages
 - Updated componetes to latest versions e.g. DotNET 4.8 Framework, objectlistview, SQLite.
 - Fixed so category and tags displays correctly with the new dlsite website.
+- Added translation of folder items and add relevant metadata to audio files.

 ### **All credit to the previous maker and modders.**
 ### **Previosly built by Lux and thereafter futher modifyed by Phantasmx.**